bhanu785/python-snake-game/README.md

 - loops are also used

 ## Other info
 This was made in January of 2025.
 I didn't do this myself since I am a beginner.
 I used a two hour long video from YouTube and I expanded my knowledge on python concepts and the use of libraries.
+Graphics aren't the best had to take screenshots and alter the images which made them blurry.
 UPDATE REQUIRED: I will add comments to explain the code soon.